New Zealand top 50 singles of 2010: Chart

 The song with the most weeks in chart is Katy Perry's "California Gurls" with Snoop Dogg with 28 weeks.
 Coming close in second was Taio Cruz's "Dynamite" with 26 weeks but even so none of them received the peak position.
-The number one spot was achieved by New Zealand RnB sensation J. Williams featuring great rapper Scribe with the single "You Got Me".
-This gave both singers a great achievements.
-You Got Me being the first New Zealand annual number 1 single in 6 years since Ben Lummis's "They Can't Take That Away", and Scribe becoming the first artist ever to have 2 year end number 1 singles the other being "Stand Up/Not Many".
+The number one spot was achieved by the New Zealand RnB singer J. Williams featuring the rapper Scribe with the single "You Got Me".
+You Got Me being the first New Zealand annual number 1 single in 6 years since Ben Lummis's "They Can't Take That Away", and Scribe becoming the first artist ever to have 2-year end number 1 singles the other being "Stand Up/Not Many".